shadowoff09/lucifer-quotes/README.md

 # Lucifer quotes API

-A simple API to retrieve some quotes of Lucifer, sawty!
+A simple API to retrieve some quotes of Lucifer, shawty!

 :globe_with_meridians: Website and demo: [https://lucifer-quotes.vercel.app](https://lucifer-quotes.vercel.app)